 - 1. Start SQL Server Enterprise Manager. - 2.
 Expand tree under Console Root until you get to the Databases folder. - 3.
-Select the database that you wish to Restore. - 4.
+Select the database that you want to restore. - 4.
 Right click on the database and navigate to All Tasks > Restore Database... - 5.
 Make sure the correct database is selected in the Database field. - 6.
 Choose From device from the Restore options. - 7.
-Click on Select Devices... to open dialog box to locate source. - 8.
-Click the Add... button in the Restore From area. - 9.
+Click Select Devices... to open dialog box to locate source. - 8.
+Click Add... in the Restore From area. - 9.
 Locate the source file to restore and click OK. - 10.
 Click OK on the earlier dialog to return back to the Restore dialog. - 11.
 Choose Database complete from the Restore options. - 12.
 Click OK to begin the restore process.

-3.3 Recovering vault storage files
+3.3 Recovering Vault Storage Files

 In order to maintain system integrity and reliability, the vault storage files should be restored up when the database is restored.
 Vault storage files are stored in a directory tree structure on a file server.

-It is important to note that it is possible to have any number of vault storage areas on any number of servers.
+Note: It is possible to have any number of vault storage areas on any number of servers.
 All vault locations must be restored in conjunction with a database restore.

 If the restore operations are not performed in tandem, it is possible for a restored database to point to files that do not exist.